“FastestVPN” is a descriptive brand name if nothing else.

 There is no ‘Basic’ or ‘Pro’ level with extra features.
 The only difference is how long you want to pay for up-front.

-You can pay for FastestVPN through credit or debit, PayPal, Bitcoin, and AliPay (third-party online payment platform based in China, made by Alibaba).
+You can pay for FastestVPN through credit or debit card, PayPal, Bitcoin (anonymous), and AliPay (third-party online payment platform based in China, made by Alibaba).

 Do I Recommend FastestVPN?

 Speeds are, in fact, pretty good.
 Their Cayman Islands location and logging policy are both encouraging.

 They also provide an excellent array of device options.